College of Information Systems and Technology FAQs

 How does University of Phoenix provide students with practical experience during information systems and technology degree programs?

 Technology employment is still growing.
 The use of information technology is critical in every industry and is creating a continuous need for skilled workers.
 Graduates with information technology skills are in demand for departments such as marketing, operations, training, sales and accounting.
 These departments are looking for employees who not only understand information systems but can work with the technology as well.
 Recent graduates often play an important role in defining how information technology should be applied in their respective areas of the business.
 If you were to perform a search on employment web sites with phrases such “information technology,” “web design,” and “information systems” for your geographic area, you’re likely to find a number of job opportunities.
-Check our IT job outlook information for more opportunities.

 Why would a person be interested in the Master of Information Systems program at University of Phoenix?